7 Tips for Surviving Market Turbulence

 If the stock market posted gains and losses every other year, imagine what you would lose by selling after a dip.
 Where would you put your money?
 A money market account might earn a steady 1.3%, but that won’t even keep up with the average long-term inflation rate of 2.15%.

 Keep a long-term perspective.
 It’s easiest to stay the course if you focus on your major life goals and not on the market’s day-to-day or month-to-month movements.
-Look at your quarterly account statements, stay on top of major current financial events, and plan to do a thorough review of your investments — asset allocation, investment performance and progress towards your goals — once a year.
+Look at your quarterly account statements and stay on top of major current financial events.
+Plan to do a thorough review of your investments — asset allocation, investment performance and progress towards your goals — once a year.
+For more ideas, check out our financial review checklist.

 Dollar cost average.
 One of the most effective approaches to investing is dollar cost averaging.
 You simply commit to investing the same dollar amount on a regular basis.
 When the price of shares in a stock or investment portfolio rises, you’ll buy fewer shares, and when the price dips, you’ll buy more.1